Friday, July 25, 2014

 Israelis authority has a way of honouring foreign visitors to their country and in particular to Jerusalem.
 All of us who set foot on Israel and entered Jerusalem were honoured with the title JP, not Justice of Peace by Jerusalem Pilgrim.

-A time after dinner was specially set aside to present the Certificates to all pilgrims in one of the hotel function rooms.
+A time was specially set aside after dinner to present the Certificates to all pilgrims in one of the hotel function rooms.
 One of the Directors of the tour company joined the party and presented the Certificate to each pilgrim.

 For visitors who sailed the Sea of Galilee, the local tour operator also issued certificate to attest this experience.